graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Comprises only those enum Values explicitly included (or excluded).

-All enum values of an enum type can also be included.
+All enum Members of an enum Type can also be included.

-Enum values can be merged if their type and inclusion/exclusion matches.
+Enum Values can be merged if their Type and inclusion/exclusion matches.
-Enum scalars must contain only unique members after merging, irrelevant of the type the member is defined for.
+Enum scalars must contain only unique Members after merging, irrelevant of the enum Type the Member is defined for.

 ### Number scalar